Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/Lesson8.md

 }
 ``` -->

+2. **Massive View Controller Problem** &mdash; (see previous lesson for description and example)

+3. **Reusability** &mdash;

+4. **Tight Coupling** &mdash;

+5. **Deep Linking Issues** &mdash;

 ### Benefits

 Coordinators are very easy to use and implement.
 They can have huge impact on cleaning the code base and on making view controllers more loosely coupled from each other.

+The pattern can be adopted for only part of an app or used across the entire application.

 Coordinators create a well defined way to deal with navigation in which view controllers are:
-1. Isolated from each other
+1. Isolated from each other (do not need to know about each other)
 2. Reusable in different contexts
 3. Lightweight, less "massive," and focused on their key responsibilities

-They can provide the ability to organize an application's architecture by use case scenarios.
+And they can provide the ability to organize an application's architecture by use case scenarios.

-And Coordinators give greater control to you, the developer.

 ### Implementation Notes

 <!--